-For each Group, a Group Leader, Associate Group Leader and a Treasurer will be nominated.
-The purpose of these nominations is to co-ordinate various tasks to be performed by the Group.
+For each Group, a Group Leader and Associate Group Leader will be nominated.
+The purpose of these nominations is to coordinate various tasks to be performed by the Group.
 Some of the duties and responsibilities of the nominees are given below:

-- 1. Leader

-- 2. Associate Group Leader
+- 1. Leader - 2.
+Associate Group Leader

-- 3. Treasurer